 9.But the olive tree said to them, ‘Should I cease from my fatness, in which God and men glory, and go sway over the trees?’

 10.So the trees said to the fig-tree, ‘You come reign over us!’

 11.But the fig-tree said to them, ‘Should I leave my sweetness and my wonderful fruit, and go sway over the trees?’

 12.So the trees said to the vine, ‘You come reign over us!’

 13.But the vine said to them, ‘Should I leave my new wine, which cheers God and men, and go sway over the trees?’

 14.So the trees said to the bramble, ‘You come reign over us!’

-15.And the bramble said to the trees, ‘If you are really anointing me to be king over you, then come take refuge in my shade.
+15.And the bramble said to the trees, ‘If you really are anointing me to be king over you, then come, take refuge in my shade.
 But if not, let fire come out from the bramble and devour the cedars of Lebanon!’